htwangtw/depersonalisation/README.md

 ## `code`

-My analysis
+Analysis and visualisation code, including FSL design files

 ## `references`

 Code from referenced study, MNI space seed/gray matter masks

 ## `results`
+Outputs from `code`, includes figures, important interim data, manuscripts.

-Code and metadata to produce the final figures.
-And, of course the figures.
+Includes copy of metadata to produce the final figures.

 ## `scratch`

 Scratch folder.
 Delete after a project is complete.

-## Difference between `./data/derivatives` in and `analysis`
+## Difference between `./data/derivatives` in and `results`

-Prerpocessed first level data in `./data/derivatives` Summary, second level data and metadat derived `analysis` Rule of thumb: data that might need permission to share, or too large for GitHub goes to `./data/derivatives`; otherwise `analysis`
+Prerpocessed first level data in `./data/derivatives` Summary, second level data and meta data are in `results`.
+Rule of thumb: data that might need permission to share, or too large for GitHub goes to `./data/derivatives`; otherwise `analysis`

 ## Framewise displacement threshold for quality assessments